-See Notice 98-4, 1998-2 I.R.B.
-25, for more information on SIMPLE retirement accounts.
+See Notice 98-4, 1998-1 C.B.
+269, for more information on SIMPLE retirement accounts.

 Successor/predecessor employers.
 If you buy or sell a business during the year, see Rev. Proc.
-96-60, 1996-2 I.R.B.
+96-60, 1996-2 C.B.
 399, for information on who must file Forms W-2 and employment tax returns.

 Terminating a business.
 If you terminate your business, you must provide Forms W-2 to your employees for the calendar year of termination by the due date of your final Form 941.
 You must also file Forms W-2 with the SSA by the last day of the month that follows the due date of your final Form 941.
 However, if any of your employees are immediately employed by a successor employer, see Rev. Proc.
-96-60, 1996-2 C.B.
-399. Also, see Rev. Proc.
+96-60.
+Also, see Rev. Proc.
 96-57, 1996-2 C.B.
 389, for information on automatic extensions for furnishing Forms W-2 to employees and filing Forms W-2 with the SSA.

 USERRA makeup amounts to a pension plan.
-If an employee returned to your employment after military service and certain makeup amounts were contributed to a pension plan for prior years under the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), report the prior year contributions separately in box 13.
-See the Note above Code D on page 9.
-You also may report certain make-up amounts in box 14.
-See the box 14 instructions on page 9.
+If an employee returned to your employment after military service and certain makeup amounts were contributed to a pension plan for a prior year(s) under the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), report the prior year contributions separately in box 13.
+See the TIP above

+Code D on page 9.
+You also may report certain makeup amounts in box 14.
+See the box 14 instructions on page 10.

 Instead of reporting in box 13, you may choose to provide a separate statement to your employee showing USERRA makeup contributions.
-The statement must identify the type of plan, the year(s) to which the contributions relate, and the amounts contributed.
+The statement must identify the type of plan, the year(s) to which the contributions relate, and the amount contributed for each year.

-Note: Current year contributions to pension plans continue to be reported on Form W-2.
+Current year contributions to pension plans continue to be reported on Form W-2.